 Spending that is greater than income means a deficit.
 Conversely, spending smaller than income means a surplus.

-Some economists argue that switching from a budget deficit to a balanced budget contributes positively to lower interest rates and increase investment.
+Some economists argue that switching from a budget deficit to a balanced budget contributes positively to lower interest rates and increased investment.
 The shift also shrinks trade deficits and helps the economy grow faster in the long run.

-A balanced budget multiplier does not mean that it occurs when the government implements a balanced budget, where government revenue equals expenditure.
+Note: A balanced budget multiplier does not mean that it occurs when the government implements a balanced budget, where government revenue equals expenditure.
 However, the word “balanced” refers to changes in expenditure that are equivalent to changes in taxes.
 So, when doing so, the government may run a budget deficit or a budget surplus

 How the balanced budget multiplier works